mariamihai/sma-overview/README.md

 ## API Version
 Currently the application is at _v1_.

+## Environment properties
+- server.port is set as environment properties to force setting of port in docker-compose (default 8080)

 ## Run
 Run with encryption key or from the docker-compose file (currently in the Configuration Service).
 ```